pwideman/find-sha1-hulud-users/README.md

 | `users-found` | Number of unique users with Sha1-Hulud repositories found in enterprise organizations |
 | `repos-found` | Number of Sha1-Hulud repositories found                                               |

-## Artifacts
+## CSV Output

-The action produces a CSV artifact named `sha1-hulud-users` containing:
+The action produces a CSV file named `sha1-hulud-users.csv` in the directory specified by the `output-dir` input containing:

 - Username
 - Profile URL